Products Liability Attorney in Denver, Colorado

 The challenge in handling such cases is that consumers, in their immediate concern for their injuries, often overlook preserving crucial evidence.
 There is a need to educate consumers about the importance of documenting the scene and preserving all evidence when any incident occurs with a product like a pressure cooker.
 This includes taking pictures and ensuring that all relevant information is retained.

 Denver, CO personal injury lawyer George McLaughlin talks about the biggest challenges he faces in exploding pressure cooker cases.
-The attorney faces challenges in cases involving both stovetop and electric pressure cookers due to the occasional opening of lids while still under pressure, deviating from established industry standards and design norms.
-Under regulations like those outlined by Underwriters Laboratories, pressure cooker lids are expected to remain unopenable if pressure is present, featuring a locking mechanism for prevention.
+He shares that he has handled cases involving both stovetop and electric pressure cookers where the primary issue is the unintended opening of lids while the cookers remain under pressure, in direct violation of industry standards and established design principles.
+According to guidelines such as those issued by Underwriters Laboratories, pressure cooker lids are required to remain securely locked if pressure is present, with a mechanism specifically designed to prevent accidental opening.